goconca/website-2019/content/blog/gocon-who-and-why.md

 - Diversity and fairness is important.
 Do you come from an underrepresented group?
 If so, help us review CFPs and provide feedback or let us know how this process can be improved.

-- Consider submitting a CFP.
+- Submit a CFP.
 Check out [Go speak - resources for potential speakers](/blog/speaker-resources/).

 - If your company adopted or is thinking of adopting Go within their stack consider asking if they'd be willing to be a sponsor.

-- Help us spread the word about the event.
+- Help spread the word about the event.

-- Give us feedback.
-What you like or dislike about what we're doing, where can we improve, etc.
+- Give us feedback at <a href="mailto:organizers@gocon.ca">organizers@gocon.ca</a>.
+How are we doing, what can we improve, what would you like to see more/less of?

 - Purchase a [ticket](<https://www.eventbrite.ca/e/gocon-canada-2019-tickets-54500830451>), see you there :)